Javonte Smart: College career

-On February 23, 2019, Smart scored a career-high 29 points and hit two free throws with 0.6 seconds remaining in a 82–80 win against Tennessee.
+On February 23, 2019, Smart scored a career-high 29 points and hit two free throws with 0.6 seconds remaining in an 82–80 win against Tennessee.
 Smart missed one game during his freshman season, the regular season finale against Vanderbilt on March 7, after a report surfaced alleging coach Will Wade paid him during his recruitment.
-He returned for the SEC and NCAA Tournaments after officials found no wrongdoing on Smart's part.
+He returned for the SEC and NCAA tournaments after officials found no wrongdoing on Smart's part.
 As a freshman, Smart averaged 11.1 points, 3.3 rebounds, and 2.4 assists per game.
 After the season, he declared for the 2019 NBA draft but ultimately decided to return to LSU.
 As a sophomore, Smart averaged 12.5 points, 4.2 assists, 3.5 rebounds and 1.1 steals per game.
 Following the season Smart declared for the 2020 NBA draft but maintained his eligibility.
 Smart announced on August 3 that he was withdrawing from the draft and returning to LSU.
 As a junior, Smart averaged 16 points, 3.7 rebounds, four assists and 1.3 steals per game, earning Second Team All-SEC honors.
 He declared for the 2021 NBA draft and hired an agent.

 Professional career

-Sioux Falls Skyforce (2021)
+Sioux Falls Skyforce / Milwaukee Bucks / Wisconsin Herd (2021–2022)

-After going undrafted in the 2021 NBA Draft, Smart joined the Miami Heat for the 2021 NBA Summer League and on September 10, he signed a contract with the Heat.
+After going undrafted in the 2021 NBA draft, Smart joined the Miami Heat for the 2021 NBA Summer League and on September 10, he signed a contract with the Heat.
 He was waived prior to the start of the season and joined the Sioux Falls Skyforce as an affiliate player.

-Milwaukee Bucks (2021–2022)

 On November 30, 2021, Smart signed a two-way contract with the Milwaukee Bucks.
 Under the terms of the deal, he split time between the Bucks and their NBA G League affiliate, the Wisconsin Herd.
-On January 13, 2022, he was waived by the Bucks.
+However, he was waived on January 13, 2022.

-Return to Sioux Falls (2022)
+Miami Heat / Return to Sioux Falls (2022)

 On January 16, 2022, the Sioux Falls Skyforce reacquired Smart.

-Miami Heat (2022)

 On February 15, 2022, Smart signed a two-way contract with the Miami Heat.
 The same day, he scored 40 points in a win against the Rio Grande Valley Vipers.
 On July 16, Smart was waived by the Heat.

-Birmingham Squadron (2022–present)
+Birmingham Squadron (2022–2023)

 On November 4, 2022, Smart was named to the opening night roster for the Birmingham Squadron.

+Philadelphia 76ers / Deleware Blue Coats (2023–2024)

+In July 2023, Smart joined the Philadelphia 76ers for the 2023 NBA Summer League and on August 13, he signed with them.
+On October 21, the 76ers converted Smart to a two-way contract, but waived him on December 23.
+Four days later, he joined the Delaware Blue Coats.

+Crvena zvezda Meridianbet (2024)

+On January 14, 2024, Smart signed with Serbian powerhouse Crvena zvezda Meridianbet.